Ever wondered how do you make protein porridge? Here are 10 healthy ways to easily increase the protein content of your morning bowl of oatmeal!

 Protein helps our muscles grow which helps us function in life.
 Also, muscle burns more calories at rest than fat, so muscle tissue is key to having a healthy, fast metabolism.
 This is one of the main reasons why it’s important to make sure that you’re getting enough protein in your daily diet.

 Also, protein is the slowest digested macro nutrient so, adding it to your morning bowl of porridge is going to make it keep you fuller longer.
 This ensures that you’ll consume less food and also prevents you from getting hangry!
 So, let’s look at how to make your next breakfast a protein oatmeal recipe!

-10 ways to make protein porridge:
+10 ways to make protein Oats:

 1. Make it with milk (or almond milk)